 In certain circumstances, a mere plea of guilty, or an admission of guilt, can have negative ramifications.
 This is true even if the person is NOT convicted of the DUI that he or she had previously admitted to.
 The two circumstances that immediately come to mind are those associated with CDL holders and Immigrants.
 There are other circumstances as well that the mere admission of being under the influence can cause negative consequences.

 There are diversion programs within the Alabama DUI litigation system.
 Most of the comments made herein apply to other diversion programs in the state as well as the diversion program proposed by the City of Huntsville, Alabama.
 Whether to undergo the particular program requires a detailed analysis.
-Price and Flowers Law Firm stands ready and able to help you with your DUI decisions.
+Price Law Firm PC stands ready and able to help you with your DUI decisions.
 YOU MUST GET YOUR CASE EVALUATED EARLY!
 This written and submitted by: DUI defense attorney, Phillip B. Price, Sr., who is the ONLY attorney in North Alabama that is “Board Certified in DUI Defense” by the National College for DUI Defense, as sanctioned by the American Bar Association for the certification.